 Meanwhile, the opposite side of Union Avenue SW could lend itself to creation of a neighborhood commercial zone tailored for Tillicum (as opposed to the current NC2 zone that is applied citywide).
 This would focus commercial uses more toward serving the residents of Tillicum and create a step-down or separation between more intensive business activity and the neighborhood to the northwest.
-Mixed-use development with upper-story residential use seems most promising in this location as the area evolves and redevelops into a more conducive and positive living environment.
+Unlike some neighborhood commercial zones, mixed use (upper-story residential) might not be appropriate in this location because of the freeway-oriented commercial uses across the street, as well as the nearby train and freeway itself.